alexkasema/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).
 ## 102-top_city.sql
 A script that displays the top 3 of cities temperature during July and August ordered by temperature (descending).
+## 103-max_state.sql
+A script that displays the max temperature of each state (ordered by State name).